Need answers from a wrongful death lawyer Charlottesville VA can trust? Call us now.

 Virginia law also says who receives the money from a wrongful death lawsuit.
 According to Virginia law, a settlement or verdict from a wrongful death claim shall be distributed among the following parties, in the following order:

-- The decedent’s surviving spouse and children, and any grandchildren of a deceased child of the decedent;
+- The decedent’s surviving spouse, children, and any grandchildren of a deceased child of the decedent;

 - If there is no one available under #1, then to the decedent’s parents and siblings and any person from the decedent’s household who was dependent on the decedent for financial support;